-Post-traumatic stress disorder (PTSD) is a common mental health condition and anxiety disorder affecting 1 in 20 people in the UK.
-It is estimated that about 1 in every 3 people who experience a traumatic situation can develop PTSD, the symptoms of which are varied but can be persistent and severe.
+Post-traumatic stress disorder (PTSD) is a common mental health condition caused by experiencing, or witnessing a traumatic event, and the symptoms of which are varied but can be persistent and severe.

 Thankfully, there are plenty of successful treatments available for PTSD.
 The treatments offered to those with PTSD will depend on the severity and frequency of the symptoms exhibited, but the NHS identifies the three following treatment options as suitable for PTSD:

 - watchful waiting – monitoring symptoms to see if they improve or worsen

 - psychological therapies – notably EMDR and CBT

 - medication – the most common of which in the UK are antidepressants.

 This article will discuss medication as a treatment for PTSD (within the UK) – its benefits, the types used, and any potential side effects.